Spain passes legislation requiring plant-based meals to be served in schools

 The Decree, which will affect public, state-subsidized and private schools, aims to ensure that all students have access to a nutritious, varied diet aligned with official health recommendations.

-“We welcome the passing of this Royal Decree, which finally recognises the right of families to have a 100% plant-based menu in school canteens or at least measures to solve its absence,” Verónica Larco, Senior Communications Manager at ProVeg Spain, said.
+“We welcome the passing of this Royal Decree, which finally recognizes the right of families to have a 100% plant-based menu in school canteens or at least measures to solve its absence,” Verónica Larco, Senior Communications Manager at ProVeg Spain, said.

 “We will be watching closely how its adoption is managed at the regional level and the way in which each school applies it,” Larco added.